Bridging Generations in Tech: A Reflection

 Preamble: This post was dictated to ChatGPT, and is an accurate reflection / transcription of my thoughts.
 I didn’t have time to write it out myself since I’m getting ready for a hike, but I wanted to share it with you.

-Today, I stumbled upon a LinkedIn post that used some slang I didn’t recognize—maybe it was something from teenage culture.
+Today, I stumbled upon a LinkedIn post that used some slang I didn’t recognize - maybe it was something from teenage culture (I have two teenagers at home and never heard these words before, by the way).
 It made me laugh because, honestly, sometimes we still feel like we’re teenagers in our heads, right?
 I’m 46, but I catch myself thinking like I’m 16 or 18 sometimes.
 It’s especially funny when I’m out with my wife, and we probably look like a couple of lovestruck teens.

 At the same time, there’s this new generation stepping in, and it’s easy to forget that they haven’t seen the tech world we grew up with.
 If you’re just coming out of university with a computer science degree, you’ve probably been learning all the latest stuff.
 Cloud-native is your default, and things like virtualization might seem like ancient history.